MissionCriticalCloud/vagrant-cloudstack/README.md

-# Vagrant AWS Provider
+# Vagrant Cloudstack Provider

+This is a fork of [mitchellh AWS Provider](https://github.com/mitchellh/vagrant-aws/).

-This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [AWS](http://aws.amazon.com) provider to Vagrant, allowing Vagrant to control and provision machines in EC2 and VPC.
+This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [Cloudstack](http://cloudstack.apache.org) provider to Vagrant.

 **NOTE:** This plugin requires Vagrant 1.2+,

 ## Features

-* Boot EC2 or VPC instances.
 * SSH into the instances.
 * Provision the instances with any built-in Vagrant provisioner.
 * Minimal synced folder support via `rsync`.
-* Define region-specifc configurations so Vagrant can manage machines in multiple regions.

 ## Usage

 Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `aws` provider.
+After installing, `vagrant up` and specify the `cloudstack` provider.
 An example is shown below.

 ```
-$ vagrant plugin install vagrant-aws
+$ vagrant plugin install vagrant-cloudstack
 ...
-$ vagrant up --provider=aws
+$ vagrant up --provider=cloudstack
 ...
 ```

-Of course prior to doing this, you'll need to obtain an AWS-compatible box file for Vagrant.
+Of course prior to doing this, you'll need to obtain an Cloudstack-compatible box file for Vagrant.

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy AWS box and specify all the details manually within a `config.vm.provider` block.
+After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Cloudstack box and specify all the details manually within a `config.vm.provider` block.
 So first, add the dummy box using any name you want:

 ```
-$ vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
+$ vagrant box add dummy https://github.com/klarna/vagrant-cloudstack/raw/master/dummy.box
 ...
 ```